sypsyp97/GA_COCO_Object_Detection/README.md

 ## License

-This project is licensed under the terms of the [MIT License](LICENSE).
+This project is licensed under the terms of the [Apache-2.0 License](LICENSE).

 ## Citation